roylindauer/ansible-role-rails-console/README.md

 # Ansible Role - Rails Console

-Based on a thing I did while working for Blackbird Logistic.
+Based on a thing I did while working for Blackbird Logistics.

 This ansible playbook creates rails console accounts that would allow users to ssh into an Ops VM and connect directly to a ruby on rails console for a specific envirionment.